 This will not only help you find solace but also boost your confidence and remind you of your identity outside the relationship.

-A few years back, I started baking, something that had always given me immense joy but got lost in the hustle of life.
+A few years back, I started baking, something that had always given me immense joy but was lost in the hustle of life.
 The satisfaction of asking for something sweet and savory in my kitchen helped me feel alive and discover my inner strength again.

 19. Implementing the No-Contact Rule